 This is why cohabitation agreements are so important.
 An agreement can clarify the duties and rights of each person in the relationship and set clear expectations.
 It can also dictate how property and assets should be divided if the relationship ends.

 One of the best aspects of a cohabitation agreement is that it is highly customizable.
 It can be tailored to reflect your unique situation.

 Protect Your Future And Your Finances.
 Call My Firm Today.

 With the help of an experienced lawyer, you can look forward to a bright and financially secure future.
-To get started, call the Law Office of Linda D. States in Sacramento at 916-696-2425.
+To get started, call States Family Law in Sacramento at 916-696-2425.
 You can also contact me via email.